For approved readers

 CategoryExamplesHow

-Live websitesormeria.com, aristeia-press.comCloudflare Pages, deployed from my Mac with one command
+Live websitesormeria.com, aristeia-press.com, samantha-devin.com, this siteCloudflare Pages, deployed from my Mac with one command

-Custom skillsDoc drafter, deck builder, design lens, NDA triage, brand voiceCowork plugins — versioned, shareable
+Custom skillsDoc drafter, deck builder, design lens, NDA triage, brand voice, idea generatorCowork plugins — versioned, shareable

-Code projectsAlgordian (architecture), Nemo (banking RFP build)Iterative builds — Claude in the terminal
+Code projectsAlgordian (architecture), Nemo (banking RFP build), a sanctions screener, a self-hosted email tool, an ambient-music pipeline, a co-branded operator guide with an AI companionIterative builds — Claude in the terminal

 Documents at scaleMemos, decks, briefs, board papers — bilingualSame voice, same templates, every time

-It's not just decks and memos.
-The same setup runs websites, skills, automations, and code projects.
+Not just decks and memos.
+The same setup runs websites, skills, automations, admin, and career work — week to week.

 11